melezhik/swat/README.md

 ### Expected values
-This is most usable that one may define at check patterns files. _It's just s string should be returned_ when swat request a given URI.
+This is most usable entity that one may define at check patterns files. _It's just s string should be returned_ when swat request a given URI.
 Here are examples:

     200 OK
     Hello World
-    <h1><title>Hello World</title></h1>
+    <head><title>Hello World</title></head>